michaelmcmillen/travel-one/README.md

 #### Dependencies

-Depending on how you execute/run this, the below packages are required.
+Depending on how you execute/run this, there a number of packages are required.
 The installation steps below will see these installed through <code>npm install</code>

-- express
-- knex
-- pg
-- cookie-parser
-- debug
-- nodemon

 Installation required locally: